Rexaintreal/Codegram/README.md

 Please note that this application is currently under development, and future updates will bring additional features and improvements.
 We appreciate your feedback and suggestions for making Codegram even better.

-## ***Updates***

-- Codegram was first released on 22 May 2023
-- Codegram was updated on 25 May 2023
-  - Added a Global Chat
-  - Users can now like/dislike and comment
-  - Users can now share files
-  - Users can now visit other user's profile
-- Codegram was updated on 26 May 2023
-  - Now Codegram uses Tailwind CSS instead of Bulma or Normal CSS3
-  - New Design, Icons, UI and UX

 ## Contact